 Advisor: James Leighton

 Mario Rivera was born in El Salvador and moved to Queens, New York, at the age of nine.
 He served in the Army Reserves for 12 years and completed three deployments overseas.
 In 2017, he graduated from St. John’s University with a combined B.S./M.S. degree in chemistry.
 While at St. John’s, he worked in Victor Cesare’s laboratory, where he synthesized α-chloro-N-tritylamides and converted them to novel three-member aziridinones (α-lactams) to function as reaction intermediates.
 In October 2017, following his passion for organic synthesis, Mario joined James Leighton’s laboratory in the Department of Chemistry.
-Currently, Mario is developing new methods of synthesizing homo-propargylic alcohols, which are used as precursors for the synthesis of natural products.
-He is also working on developing more reactive analogues of strained Lewis acids to use in crotylation reactions with aldehydes that lead to higher stereoselective products.
-He plans to pursue a Ph.D. in organic chemistry and to focus on the synthesis of natural products.
+As a Bridge scholar, Mario investigated new methods of synthesizing homo-propargylic alcohols, which are used as precursors for the synthesis of natural products.
+Also, he worked on developing more reactive analogs of strained Lewis acids to use in crotylation reactions with aldehydes that could lead to higher stereoselective products.

 Advisor: Abhay Pasupathy

 John Shin was born in Anaheim, California.
 He graduated summa cum laude with a B.S. in physics and a minor in mathematics from the University of California, Santa Cruz (UCSC).
 John developed an interest in condensed matter physics through his relationship with Zack Schlesinger, who taught him solid state physics in a unique Socratic style.
 At UCSC, he worked with Zack Schlesinger and Sriram Shastry on understanding thulium tetraboride, a material with exotic magnetic properties.
 In the summer of 2015, John participated in an REU at the University of Washington, where he worked on niobium nitride superconducting single-photon detectors for diamond nanophotonics in the laboratory of Kai-Mei Fu.
-He is currently conducting research in the laboratory of Abhay Pasupathy in the Department of Physics, where he is applying non-convex optimization techniques to scientific imaging.
-Leveraging these techniques, John is investigating unconventional superconductors to improve their operating temperature and identify possible applications to quantum computers.
-At Columbia, John’s research interests have been expanding, and he has developed a growing interest in applying machine learning techniques to scientific imaging.
+As a Bridge scholar, John worked in the laboratory of Abhay Pasupathy in the Department of Physics, where he investigated the use of non-convex optimization techniques in scientific imaging.
+Leveraging these techniques, John researched unconventional superconductors for improving operating temperatures and identifying possible applications to quantum computers.

 Cohort 9 (2016-2018)